Estimated reading time: 8 minutes

 Researchers are increasingly using eye trackers to explore changes in pupil size (pupillometry) in order to reveal insights into cognitive processes.
-EyeLink eye trackers are capable of detecting changes in pupil size of just 0.1% of the pupil diameter, and their high sampling rates allow pupilliary responses to be measured with exceptional detail.
+EyeLink eye trackers are capable of detecting changes in pupil size of just 0.1% of the pupil diameter, and their high sampling rates allow pupillary responses to be measured with exceptional detail.
 This blog outlines some of the key considerations for people interested in doing pupillometry research.
-For a far more detailed consideration of some of the issues outlined below, I encourgage readers to check out Sebastiaan Mathot’s excellent papers on the topic (references at the end of the blog).
+For a far more detailed consideration of some of the issues outlined below, I encourage readers to check out Sebastiaan Mathot’s excellent papers on the topic (references at the end of the blog).

-Include a within-trial baseline
+Include a Within-Trial Baseline

 The figure below plots the average pupil size during each trial of a typical task.
 The data is averaged over 40 participants.
-There is a general reduction in pupil size across trials, interupted by two spikes.
+There is a general reduction in pupil size across trials, interrupted by two spikes.

-These spikes turn out to coincide with the start of first and second experimental blocks.
+These spikes turn out to coincide with the start of the first and second experimental blocks.
 The first 16 trials were practice trials.
-This is a very common pattern, and may reflect a range of factors.
+This is a very common pattern and may reflect a range of factors.
 At the start of the experiment the setting / equipment and task demands are all novel, but as trials progress, participants rapidly learn the task requirements, and general arousal levels reduce (perhaps even boredom sets in…).
 At the beginning of each block, arousal levels briefly increase as the participant readies themselves for the next effort.
 The extent to which factors such as fatigue / boredom / learning etc. contribute to patterns such as this is unknown.
 The important point is that the effect is very robust and, as such, absolute measurements of pupil area may be less meaningful than measurements of change in pupil area within a trial.
 For this reason, many researchers choose to include a baseline period within each trial, against which subsequent change in pupil area can be measured.

 Changes in luminance will of course have a profound impact on pupil size.
 So if you do include a baseline on each trial, it is worth giving some thought as to what should be shown during this period.
 Having a simple fixation cross could potentially be problematic, particularly if the subsequent trial stimuli are images.
 The trial stimuli are likely to induce a change in pupil area due to the change in overall luminance levels (rather than any cognitive operations that may have occurred whilst processing the stimuli).
-The luminance based change may overshadow any change due to cognitive operations.
+The luminance-based change may overshadow any change due to cognitive operations.
 As such, it can be useful to have an isoluminant baseline.
 For example, if your study involves presenting different high or low valence words you could have XXXXX as the baseline stimulus, and then BRICK or DEATH as the experimental stimulus.
 The idea is that you have as many Xs in the baseline as letters in the subsequent experimental stimulus.
 If your study involves images it can help to use a “scrambled” version of the experimental image as the baseline.

 We provide a useful Experiment Builder “helper script” that scrambles the pixels image files on our support forum.
 Of course, if the appearance of the baseline image itself causes a luminance change (for example, if the previous trial ends with a blank screen, or there was a drift-check between trials), then it is important to leave the baseline image on the screen for long enough for any luminance based pupil size changes to occur.